sudiptob2/cf-stats/README.md

    [here](https://github.com/sudiptob2/cf-stats/generate).
 Note: this is **not** the same as forking a copy because it copies everything fresh, without the huge commit history.
+3. Goto [config/.env.template](config/.env.template) and put your codeforces handle in the `CF_HANDLE` key.
-3. Go to the [Actions Page](../../actions?query=workflow%3A"Generate+Stats+Images") and press "Run Workflow" on the right side of the screen to generate images for the first time.
+4. Go to the [Actions Page](../../actions?query=workflow%3A"Generate+Stats+Images") and press "Run Workflow" on the right side of the screen to generate images for the first time.
     - The images will be automatically regenerated every 24 hours, but they can be regenerated manually by running the workflow this way.
-4. Take a look at the images that have been created in the [`output`](output) folder.
+5. Take a look at the images that have been created in the [`output`](output) folder.
-5. To add your statistics to your GitHub Profile README, copy and paste the following lines of code into your markdown content.
+6. To add your statistics to your GitHub Profile README, copy and paste the following lines of code into your markdown content.
 Change the `your-github-username` value to your GitHub username.